Summer Home Cleaning Tricks

 Spot-clean countertops, the oven exterior, cabinets, dishwasher, and refrigerator by spraying on an all-purpose cleaner and wiping clean with a dry cloth.

-Finish the job by sweeping the floor to get rid of corner crumbs; then mop your way out the door.
+Finish the job by sweeping the floor to remove corner crumbs, and then mop your way out the door.

 Speed Cleaning Rooms

 Move clockwise around each room, putting away surface clutter and mislaid items.
-Stash outside the door any stuff that doesn't belong.
+Stash anything that doesn't belong outside the door.

-Vacuum upholstered chairs and sofas, and take decorative pillows outdoors to shake off the dust, or fluff them up with a 10-minute tumble in the dryer.
+Vacuum upholstered chairs and sofas, take decorative pillows outdoors to shake off the dust or fluff them up with a 10-minute tumble in the dryer.
 Change bed linens.

 Finish with a quick surface vacuuming, and spend a few extra seconds vacuuming near the doorways.
 Now relax and enjoy - summer fun awaits!